ktbaek/Excess-deaths-Denmark/README.md

 pandemic period.
 Age group is indicated on the right.*

 ### Sensitivity to stratification

+To explore the sensitivity to the choice of stratification, I first used 5-year age instead of 10-year age bins (Figure 14-16).

 ![**De-trended/de-seasonalized quarterly death rates and baselines using 5-year age brackets.** (A) Baseline reference period 2010-19, and (B)